Popups for Divi: 9 Psychology Tips That Drive Sales

 Sometimes, you just want to gather more information about your potential customers, and of course, you want them to enter as much information as possible.
 While the intent is positive, the more questions and fields you include in the popup, the more annoyed people can get.

-Long popups and form fields are what makes website visitors bounce immediately, and you’ll lose conversion opportunities as a result.
+Long popups and form fields are what make website visitors bounce immediately, and you’ll lose conversion opportunities as a result.
 Only essential data is what counts for everyone.

 Wrong Timing